Italy - Factors to watch on April 23

 ECONOMY

-Treasury announces sale of BTP bonds, with relative amounts to be auctioned on April 29.
+Italy's Treasury announces sale of 6-month BOT bills, with relative amounts to be auctioned on April 28.

 COMPANIES